Did you know?

 The largest HIPAA settlement in the U.S. Health Data Breach History is $16 Million.

-Anthem, Inc. an independent licensee of the Blue Cross and Blue Shield Association provides medical care coverage to one in eight American through its affiliated health plans.
+Anthem Inc. an independent licensee of the Blue Cross and Blue Shield Association provides medical care coverage to one in eight Americans through its affiliated health plans.
 A breach attack was filed by Anthem Inc. with the Office for Civil Rights (OCR) which investigated the matter and the results revealed that the ePHI of almost 79 million individuals was stolen – considered as the largest health data breach in U.S. history breach.
-Anthemagreed to pay $16 million.
+Anthem agreed to pay $16 million.

 The cause: The reasons for the breach was attributed to the failure to implement protective measures that should have detected early attacks by hackers to steal and harvest sensitive people’s private information.
 Further, procedures to conduct enterprise-wide risk analysis were not in place, failure in the identification of suspicious incidents, and the absence of adequate minimum access controls to prevent cyber-attacks led to this catastrophe resulting in colossal losses in damages.

 The second largest HIPAA settlement was $6.85 Million.

 Premera Blue Cross (PBC) accepted to pay to the Office for Civil Rights (OCR) in the U.S. Department of Health and Human Services (HHS) $6.85 Million to settle a Data Breach.

 The cause: Cyber-attack of the PBC’s IT system whereby hackers installed malware that not only went unchecked but breached the electronic Protected Health Information (ePHI) of 10.4 million people.